 Depending on the college, they may have a preference between the SAT or ACT.
 Some of the preference depends on the location.
 Some high schools require a specific test for high school students to graduate.
 The colleges around those high schools may prefer that required test.

 How Similar are the SAT and ACT?

 Another similarity between these two tests is that the ACT and SAT claim to test the same material, and all colleges and universities accept both scores.
 However, some college admissions prefer a specific test over the other.
 These tests are required by schools to make sure you are academically ready to handle the coursework at their college.
 Both the SAT and ACT have reading and math portions and are standardized tests.

 ACT vs. SAT

 There are many differences between the ACT and SAT.
 The differences are in the subsections and differences in the scoring.
-You can also find differences with the format and contrasts with the number of students who take each test.
+You can also find differences in the format and contrasts with the number of students who take each test.
 Knowing the differences between each test will help you determine which test is better for you to take.

 SAT, ACT Scoring

 One of the most significant differences between the two tests is test scores.
 The ACT score is scored on a scale from 1-36.
 It gives each subsection a subscore.
 To find the ACT total composite score, they find an average and round up.
 Each ACT subsection has a scale of 1- 36.

 The SAT score is out of 1600.
 Each subsection is worth 800 each.
 To figure out the SAT score, scorers determine how many points the student earns on each part and adds them together.

 |Reading||53 sec / question||75 sec / question|